microsoft/debug-adapter-protocol/specification.md

 }
 ```

-Arguments for 'launch' request.
+Arguments for `launch` request.
 Additional attributes are implementation specific.

 <a name="Types_LaunchRequestArguments" class="anchor"></a>
 ```typescript